Before you begin

 and NOT MUTED

-findings will be forwarded to the newly created Pub/Sub topic.
+findings are forwarded to the newly created Pub/Sub topic.

 Open a new Cloud Shell session ().